isItObservable/cilium-hubble/README.md

 <p align="center"><img src="/image/logo_cilium.png" width="40%" alt="TraceTest Logo" /></p>

 What you will learn
-* How to deploy TraceTest
+* How to deploy Cilium & hubble
-* how to configure your OpenTelemetry Pipeline
+* How to ingest the Cilium/hubble metrics in Dynatrace using the OpenTeletry Collector
+* Try the Hubble-otel project
-* how to Build a traceTest test case
+* Create a CiliumNetworkPolicy

 This repository showcase the usage of the Cilium  with :
 * the Otel-demo